vfarcic/devops24/manuscript/07-jenkins-cdp.md

 TODO: Merge go-demo-3 and rename vfarcic

-TODO: ChartMuseum, CM_ADDR, and CM_ADDR_ESC
+TODO: ChartMuseum and CM_ADDR

 TODO: Increase Docker For Mac/Windows to 4GB and 4CPU

 TODO: Docker For Mac/Windows needs a "real" IP

-TODO: Increase minikube to 4GB and 4CPU
+TODO: Increase Docker for Mac/Windows, minikube, and minishift to 4GB and 4CPU

 * [docker4mac-4gb.sh](https://gist.github.com/4b5487e707043c971989269883d20d28): **Docker for Mac** with 3 CPUs, 4 GB RAM, with **nginx Ingress**, with **tiller**, with `LB_IP` variable set to the IP of the cluster, and with **ChartMuseum**.
 * [minikube-4gb.sh](https://gist.github.com/0a29803842b62c5c033e4c75cd37f3d4): **minikube** with 3 CPUs, 4 GB RAM, with `ingress`, `storage-provisioner`, and `default-storageclass` addons enabled, with **tiller**, with `LB_IP` variable set to the VM created by minikube, and with **ChartMuseum**.